 King's College Chapel is the undeniable architectural gem of Cambridge, and if you're willing to queue up on Christmas Eve the televised Carols from King's service is free to enter for the public.
 As for transport, if you're staying any length of time then a bike rental is an excellent idea.

 Trains to Cambridge run extremely frequently, with the "Cambridge Cruiser" reaching Kings Cross in just 45 minutes, meaning that the quaint fenland city is easy to reach on a day trip from the capital.
-Trains also run to Liverpool Street.
+Trains also run from Cambridge station to Liverpool Street.